Table of Contents

 Guitar Lessons Vs Self Taught

 If you are the type of person who is good at teaching yourself, or learning in general, you may want to give it a try.
-There is plenty of information online that can get a person off to a great start.
+There is plenty of information that can get a person off to a great start.

 So much in fact that you could potentially master the art on your own.
 And most of it is free.

 If you are also the type of person who is good at organizing and developing strategies, you may do well.
 A big hurdle to learning guitar is creating goals and planning exercises.
-Again, all of these are available online.

 So if you can introduce a regime and stick to it, you can do it on your own.
 But if this isn’t one of your strong suits, then guitar lessons can offer this to you with a successful methodology.